In this article, we will show you how to optimize your writing workflow.

 If you are reusing podcast interviews or video material, send the audios and videos to a transcription service such as Rev.com, and edit the transcript documents when they return to you and ensure that they make sense to fit into the ebook itself.

-Creating Your First Ebook: 2.
-Work in a way that works well for you.
+Writing Workflow 2.
+Work in a way that works well for you

 Have an experiment with the way that you work.

-Try dictating to smartphone or an app, and send in that dictation audio to be transcribed.
+Try dictating to a smartphone or an app, and send in that dictation audio to be transcribed.

 You might also consider doing things like a webinar or a Live Hangout or Facebook Live where you can easily get interaction from your audience and your customers in real time; this might spur on some conversations which you can use to fuel the content of your ebook.